equinor/oilmod-web/README.md

 ## Build

-To build a specific package, run `ng build stoui-<core|common|...>`.
+To build a specific package, run `node builder --project <core|common|...>`.
 To build all packages, run `node builder`.
 This will run as much as possible in parallel, and output global styles and other static dependencies.

+Adding --bump patch|minor|major to the builder will also bump the package version

 ## Local development

+You have two options for local development:

+#### Via angular cli

 All the libraries are linked with the prefix they would normally use (@ngx-stoui/name).
 To do local development, you can run:
 * `ng serve`
 * `ng build stoui-<name> --watch`

 After this, you can test your changes by importing them to src/app/app.module.ts, and both the app and library is built on changes.

+#### Via Storybook

+Simply create a new story for your new component, and run `yarn storybook`.

 ## Code scaffolding